Materia-xx/BookmarkManager/README.md

 ![](Docs/SearchTermCycle.png)

-Pressing return after you have a bookmark selected will open that bookmark and hide the search window.
+Pressing return after you have a bookmark selected will open that bookmark and close the search window.

 Bookmarks are opened in your default web browser.